The Ultimate Ignition Poker Review

 Secondly, you’ll notice that attempted blind stealing happens very often.

-That’s because Zone Poker only features 6-player tables and since they’re tighter play often only open at late-position players.
+That’s because Zone Poker only features 6-player tables and most hands fold pre-flop to late-position players.

 You can’t pick up on player tendencies

-If player 3 is attempting to steal the blinds literally every time he’s on the button most opponents are going to notice.
-With the entire table rotating every hand that doesn’t apply with Zone Poker.
+If player 3 is attempting to steal the blinds literally every time he’s on the button, most opponents in a standard cash game are going to notice.
+With the entire table rotating every hand, that doesn’t apply with Zone Poker.

 Make these adjustments to win more

-Those properties lead to my 3 main adjustment you need to make to win more at Zone Poker
+Those properties lead to my 3 main adjustments you need to make to win more at Zone Poker.

 1. Steal the blinds often, but do it wisely